SanchitaMishra170676/BlockchainBasics/README.md

   }
   }

-  The code is rum in EVM or etherium virtual machine
+  The code is rum in EVM or ethereum virtual machine

   #### Reference no.
   input UTXOs --> output UTXOs